An Elephant Sitting Still: Critical reception

 David Ehrlich, who assigned the film an "A−" rating in IndieWire, argued that An Elephant Sitting Still "has little interest in the conventional drama of cause and effect, and its fractured structure is used to emphasize the distance between these people rather than the ties that bind them together."
 He characterized it as a searching film that avoids "[contriving] an empty solution for the demoralized".
 Justine Smith, who awarded the film 3.5/4 stars, praised the film's portrayal of love in a system of inequality and oppression.
 She argued that Hu simultaneously suggests that love in a devastated system "means tethering yourself to people who have long been broken by mistreatment and inequality and who no longer have the capacity to return it", but also that love and beauty are "a constant source of minute, if not fleeting, pleasure."
 Smith referred to this as a "realistic" portrayal of love in such a system and billed the film's ending as "one of the greatest in contemporary film history", though also referred to the film as "overwhelmingly grey".

 In The New Yorker, Richard Brody lauded An Elephant Sitting Still as one of the greatest recent films, writing that Hu "builds an intricate grid of conflict-riddled connections among the movie's main characters" and that the "volatile, roving long takes pursue the characters to the deepest corners of their explosive despair".
 Brody argued that Hu's "vision conveys a mighty, universal human despair."
 Matthew Thrift of Little White Lies praised the film as "without question one of the strongest debuts in recent memory", arguing that "the remarkable surety of Hu's direction provides a restless momentum.
 It's a film constantly in motion, tracking cat and mouse alike through the city streets. [...]
-Conflict is borne out of character and circumstance, rather than narrative contrivance or traditional dramatic structure."
+Conflict is born out of character and circumstance, rather than narrative contrivance or traditional dramatic structure."